-In 2019 we entered the fourth year of this project.
-Poole Council granted gold status for housing to our tenants, which is the highest priority rating.
+In 2020 we entered the fifth year of this project.
+BCP Council has granted gold status for housing to our tenants, which is the highest priority rating.
 Following this, the original three tenants moved out into independent accommodation in August, September and December 2018.
-Their replacements, rough sleepers, have moved in and one has been able to take on full time employment.
-We have established a six-month tenancy limit and Poole Council Housing team will work with all future tenants to enable them to move on in a timely manner.
+In December 2020 we welcomed our first female tenant.
+We have established a six-month tenancy limit and BCP Council Housing team will work with all future tenants to enable them to move on in a timely manner.
 We are grateful to the Council staff for all their support and look forward to continued progress with getting further rough sleepers into Amos House and then on to their own homes.

 Get In Touch!

 Need more information from us?
 Let us know…